roberts/women/README.md

 ### Tokenomics

 There will be a fixed total supply of 69,000,420 tokens.
-50% of the supply will be launched in the Uniswap V2 liquidity pool.
-10% of the supply will be controlled by the Chairman of the Board to use for executing the roadmap to recruit personnel with vested tokens.
-40% of the supply will be launched in Uniswap V3 Liquidity Pools primarily for exotic pairings with other long-term token projects.
+90% of the supply will be launched in the Uniswap V2 liquidity pool.
+10% of the supply will be controlled by the Chairman of the Board to use for executing the roadmap by recruiting personnel with vested tokens.

 ### Tax Structure